MeerMusik/LinuxScripts/README.md

 Remember that Tweets are always public!
 Everyone can read what you write!
 If you need to send Personal Informations, send me a Direct Message!

 ## List of Scripts
+Some Security = Hardening Flags forced whenever possible:
+1. Fortify Source
+2. Position-Independent-Code or Position-Independent-Executable
+3. Stack Protector
+4. Stack-Clash Protector
+5. Read-Only Relocation
+6. Immediate Binding
+7. No Executable Stack
+8. Spectre and Meltdown Mitigation
+    1. As I use a AMD System, some Mitigations will lead to link Errors.
+Therefore I have to lower the Level of Security for some Mitigations.
+Blame the Compiler Vendors.
+And Intel.
+And AMD.

+All Scripts are now using '-Wl,--hash-style=gnu'.
+Building and running the Libraries on Linux Distributions with a GLIBC Version, which do not support that "new" Hash Implementation will fail!
+In a quick Research = typing words into a Search Engine, I found some very old Threads, which indicate, that GLIBC Versions from 2006 and later should support this Hash.
+Take this Info with a big Container of Salt!
+Run your own tests to be on the safe side :)

+Do not rely on Versions mentioned in this Document, as I often forget to update them.
+If in doubt, take a look at the Scripts.

+Static Builds: For Compatibility Reasons, Static Builds are the usual weird Linux Mix:

+1. Executables are: ELF 32 / 64 -bit LSB pie executables, dynamically linked
+2. Static Libraries are normal Static Libraries

+Should Linux reach Maturity in my Lifetime, I will turn Static Builds into real Static Builds.

 ### AKKomPolTool / Pirates-Little-Helper - (WIP NAME.
 PLACEHOLDER)
 Status: Delayed indefinitely<br>
 Version: Main Branch<br>